sezanzeb/sezanlight/readme.md

 your htpc/pc/laptop running X11 and on which you watch youtube, netflix, amazon, etc., play games

-TODO:

-add setup file to add ip of raspberry

-send data to server

 `cd client && make`

 # server